-All licensed facilities are required to provide three meals a day, transportation, activities, and housekeeping services.
+All licensed adult care facilities are required to provide three meals a day, transportation, activities, and housekeeping services.
 Licensed facilities may provide personal care directly or through contracts.
 The Medical Care Commission has the authority to limit what medical and functional care needs cannot be met in adult care homes.
-Nursing services may be provided by the residence on a case-by-case exception basis approved by the Department of Health and Human Services, or through licensed home care agencies.
-The resident of an assisted living facility has the right to obtain services from providers other than the housing management, at their own cost.
+Nursing services may be provided by the residence on a case-by-case exception basis approved by HHS, or through licensed home care agencies.
+The resident of an ALF has the right to obtain services from providers other than the housing management, at their own cost.
 Facilities may provide respite services, but provision of this service is not a condition for licensure.
 If respite services are provided, the facility must specify the rates for services and accommodations.

 Residents in all licensed facilities must receive an assessment within 72 hours of admission using the Resident Register.
 The facility must complete a functional assessment of each resident within 30 days after admission and at least annually thereafter using an assessment instrument approved by the Department.
-The assessment is used to determine residents' functional level, and includes measures of psychosocial well-being, cognitive status, and activities of daily living.
-Assessments must be completed within 10 days following a significant change in a resident's condition.
+The assessment is used to determine residents' functional level, and includes measures of psycho-social well-being, cognitive status, and ADLs.
+Assessments must be completed within ten days following a significant change in a resident's condition.
 The facility must complete a care plan based upon the resident's assessment within 30 days following admission.
 The care plan is an individualized written program of personal care for each resident and must include a statement of the care or service to be provided based on the assessment or reassessment, as well as the frequency of service provision.